 Personal injury lawyers’ blogs are proliferating the web like Lindsay Lohan’s legal problems.
 It is hard to find any of us now without a blog.

-I think a lot of personal injury lawyers see this and think that the door is closed and that it is too late to build up a readership base and develop a quality presence online.
-But I think there is lots of room for quality blogging on personal injury related issues.
-In fact, I think the quality personal injury lawyer blogs of 2011 are going to include bloggers who have not yet written a single post.
+I think a lot of personal injury lawyers see this and think the door is closed, and that it is too late to build up a readership base and develop a quality presence online.
+But I think there are lots of room for quality blogging on personal injury-related issues.
+In fact, I think the quality personal injury lawyer blogs of 2020 will include bloggers who have not yet written a single post.
 Why?
 Because most of what is out there is complete junk.
-There is a real demand for good, quality personal injury related blogs.
+There is a real demand for good, high quality personal injury-related blogs.
 If you are writing one, tell me about it because I’m always looking for new blogs to read.

-More importantly, it is hard to have a successful blog if your goal is simply to attract more cases.
+It is hard to have a successful blog if your goal is simply to attract more cases.
 I’ve been blogging with a new vengeance lately.
 Why?
 Because, as stupid as it sounds, I’ve been tracking these Avvo rankings and I’ve jumped 40 spots in the last few months.
 This motivates me.
 It is a dumb thing to care about, really.
 Who cares?
-“I’m #70” is not going to fit well on a t-shirt.
-But for some bizarre reason, it does give me an extra motivation to write more quality posts about topics that our readers care about.
+“I’m #70” will not fit well on a t-shirt.
+But for some bizarre reason, it gives me extra motivation to write more quality posts about topics that our readers care about.
 (And, yes, use targeted keywords like “personal injury lawyer”, a phrase I have sprinkled throughout this post not out of context but, you know, a little more than necessary.)
 I think you need lots of silly secondary purposes for blogging other than trying to attract new clients.
-If you don’t, you are simply going to stop or, worse still, try to shortcut your way to a good blog by writing trite dribble.
+If you don’t, you will stop or, worse still, try to shortcut your way to a good blog by writing trite dribble.